D4De/keras_weight_injector/README.md

 ## Outputs
 By default, a summarized report of the injection campaign is stored in `out/<dataset>/<network>/<dataset>_<network>_<datetime>.csv`

 By enabling the `--save-outputs` flag, inference outputs are saved as numpy arrays in the same folder, as `<datetime>/clean.npy` for the clean run, and `<datetime>/inj_<inj_id>.npy` for the faulty runs.

+By enabling `--pickle` flag the output is saved in .pickle formal instead of csv.
+This is optimal to preserve original python types and to optimize memory allocation.

 ### Output metrics